awsdocs/aws-glue-developer-guide/doc_source/workflows_overview.md

 Keep the following workflow restrictions in mind:
 + A trigger can be associated with only one workflow\.
 + Only one starting trigger \(on\-demand or schedule\) is permitted\.
++ If a job or crawler in a workflow is started by a trigger that is outside the workflow, any triggers inside the workflow that depend on job or crawler completion \(succeeded or otherwise\) do not fire\.
++ Similarly, if a job or crawler in a workflow has triggers that depend on job or crawler completion \(succeeded or otherwise\) both within the workflow and outside the workflow, if the job or crawler is started from within a workflow, only the triggers inside the workflow fire upon job or crawler completion\.